 Pinnacle Forest Therapy offers guided Forest Therapy walks in the Great Smoky Mountains region of western North Carolina.
 Walks offer an opportunity to slow down, disconnect and experience the restorative power of nature.
 Much like an instructor sets the pace and direction in a yoga class, a forest therapy guide sets the stage for participants to enjoy the natural environment through a series of invitations and a closing tea ceremony.
 With the host of health benefits associated with spending time in nature, including reduced stress and fatigue, enhanced creativity, heightened mood, and increased energy and resiliency, a guided forest therapy walk offers a low impact way to enjoy nature.

 Join me for a walk at Pinnacle Park in Sylva, NC.
-The cost for individual participants is $20, of which 10% will be donated to support maintenance of the trails at the park.
+The cost for individual participants is $20 ($10 for Southwestern Community College and Western Carolina students with ID), of which 10% will be donated to support maintenance of the trails at the park.
 All walks are on the lower trails at the park with only a slight change in elevation and are low intensity.
 Register online.
 Walks will be offered on the following dates and last approximately three hours:

 Please arrive at the parking lot for Pinnacle Park 15 minutes prior to the walk start time.